A greedy non-intrusive reduced order model for shallow water equations: High-fidelity formulation for the shallow water equations

-For the temporal discretization of eq.~\eqref{eq:gridscale_final}, we consider a second-order backward Euler (BDF-2) approximation in which the nonlinear terms from eq.~\eqref{eq:gridscale_final} are extrapolated in time.
+To address the temporal discretization of eq.~\eqref{eq:gridscale_semidiscrete}, we consider a second-order backward Euler (BDF-2) approximation in which the nonlinear terms from eq.~\eqref{eq:gridscale_final} are extrapolated in time.
 The time derivatives in the continuity and momentum equations are expressed as

 where $0 \leq \alpha \leq 1$ is a factor that determines the order of time stepping, $\Delta t$ is the time step size and the superscript $n$ indicates the $n^{th}$ time step, so that the actual time is $t^n= n \Delta t$.